 Filters that are dirty or clogged are among the most common causes of furnace difficulties and can result in excessive operating expenses.
 When filters are blocked with dust and grime, the heat exchanger might overheat and shut down abruptly.
 This also produces soot buildup on the heat exchanger, which reduces the efficiency of your furnace.

 If the blower is working but no heat is going out, the next step is to replace the filter.
 To find out where the filter is and how to remove it, consult your owner’s manual.
 It would help if you changed flat filters at least once a month, and you should inspect pleated filters once a month.
 It’s time to replace the filters if you can’t see the light clearly through them.
-If you live in Snohomish and need an expert opinion on furnace repair Snohomish WA contacts DVAC heating and air.
+If you live in Snohomish and need an expert opinion on furnace repair Snohomish, WA contacts DVAC Heating & Air LLC.

 Make Certain The Gas Is Turned On